-- 238. INTRODUCTION TO ANIMAL ECOLOGY.
+238. INTRODUCTION TO ANIMAL ECOLOGY.
 Two hours credit.
 Prerequisite, one quarter of zoology or equivalent.
-A study of the principles governing animal relationships with their environment.
-Distribution, food supply, migratory movements, and territorial requirements will be stressed.
-Classroom discussion and field work required. - 301.
+The principles governing animal relationships with their environment.
+Distribution, food supply, migratory movements, and territorial requirements will be emphasized.
+Field work required.

 ENTOMOLOGY.
 Three hours credit.
-(Two hours lecture, two hours laboratory.)
+(Two hours lecture, two 301. hours laboratory.)